Victoria WINE TRAIL - Yarra Valley, King Valley, Nagambie Lakes, Strathbogie Ranges & Mornington Peninsula

 MILAWA - EUROA

-Return to Brown Brothers for a historic winery tour, tasting and lunch.
+Rise late and venture to Brown Brothers for a historic winery tour, tasting and lunch.
 The Brown Brothers Milawa Vineyard is the birthplace of the Brown Brothers company.
 Surrounding the Epicurean Centre and Cellar Door, the Milawa Vineyard is the fruit source for renowned wines such as Patricia Noble Riesling, Shiraz Mondeuse & Cabernet and Dolcetto.
 It is also home to Brown Brothers grape retrieval and winemaking facilities where thousands of tonnes of grapes are crushed each vintage.
 With the Victorian Alps as the backdrop and the magnificent green pastures of the King Valley on its doorstep; Brown Brothers Milawa offers a unique and exhilarating location to experience Australian wine.

 Go behind the scenes and discover the rich history of Brown Brothers, pioneers of winemaking in Victoria.